-History of Information Technology Services
+History of Information Technology Services at New River

 Until 2007, New River received all technology services from Bluefield State College.
 House Bill 3215 required the separation of two and four-year colleges and New River began working toward this goal of an independent administrative structure as early as 2007.